RafailBesparas/Algorithmic_Trading/README.md

 # 📈 Unsupervised Learning Trading Strategy

+(I need to add the documentation for mathematical programming and add a concept txt with the mathematics behind it)

 This repository contains my end-to-end **quant research pipeline** combining unsupervised learning, factor models, technical indicators, and portfolio optimization to test systematic stock selection on the **S&P 500**.

 ---